 c) Furthermore, these costs are subject to unforeseen increases in tour related costs and may have to be adjusted as a result.

 d) Lastly, we may be forced to change or alter the itinerary at short or no notice due to unforeseen circumstances; please be aware that we will attempt to adhere as close to the original program as possible.

 As noted above, gratuities (drivers, hotel staff, restaurants etc.) are included on this tour.
 However, this does NOT include your M17026 leaders.
 Therefore, if you feel that they have given you excellent service, it is entirely appropriate to tip them.

 Arrival and departure details:

-This tour does not include ANY airfares.
-Day 1 of the tour is allocated as an arrival day and you should arrive by midday, as the afternoon will be spent birding at the very productive Pacific Adventist University.
-The main tour will conclude in the mid to late afternoon on day 18 at the Port Moresby International Airport.
+This tour does not include ANY international or domestic airfares.
+Day 1 of the tour is allocated as an arrival day and you should have arrived in Port Moresby by midday, as the afternoon will be spent birding at the very productive Pacific Adventist University.
+The main tour will conclude by mid to late morning on Day 18 at the Port Moresby International Airport.
 Further meeting details in this regard will be forwarded to you in due course.

 - This Papua New Guinea tour is designed to be an intensive birding experience and we will attempt to obtain good views of as many bird species as possible.
 At times we will experience physical difficulty when walking along very muddy and sometimes fairly steep trails (our pace will always be slow) or on a few bumpy drives over poor road conditions.

 Also see tour packages in: